GitHubDragonFly/GitHubDragonFly.github.io/OBJ_MTL_PBR.md

 As for the textures, any of the following image formats should work with OBJ models when specified in the MTL file:
   - AVIF, BMP, DDS, EXR, GIF, HDR, JPEG, KTX2, PNG, TGA, WEBP:
     - DDS, EXR, HDR, KTX2 and TGA textures will be converted to PNG format
-    - ASSIMP library used in my repository currently should not support EXR, HDR or KTX2
+    - ASSIMP library used in my repository currently should not support HDR or KTX2
   - Test model can be found [here](https://github.com/GitHubDragonFly/GitHubDragonFly.github.io/tree/main/viewers/examples/cerberus) and each of the zip files can be loaded as such:
     - clicking each of these zip files will take you to the page where you should look for 3 dots button in the top right corner and its option to copy permalink of the file to the clipboard which can then be pasted into the `URL` textbox of my [OBJ Viewer](https://githubdragonfly.github.io/viewers/templates/OBJ%20Viewer.html)
     - the other option would be to just download the file to a hard drive and load it with the `Browse` option of the OBJ Viewer